Through the Wringer

 “You realize that’s a 7-cylinder engine?”
 Sleezer asks with a tone of skepticism.
 “But I’ve never run anything with so much torque and power.
 But even more amazing was the fuel economy.

-“We were burning 17 gallons of fuel per hour with the 9560, compared to 23 gallons per hour with our old 9895,” he says, crediting the newer combine’s e3 SCR system for some of the difference.
+“We were burning 17 gallons of fuel per hour with the 9560, compared to 23 gallons per hour with our old 9895,” he says.
 “It was over the top, and the 9560 was usually running ahead of the 9895.”

 Bush says he, too, was skeptical of the new engine, especially since nearly everything on his farm is currently powered by Cummins and Caterpillar engines.
 “However, from what I saw, the 9560 had as much power, if not more, than the Cat® C13 engines in our 9895s and burned a lot less fuel in the process,” he says.
 “I’ll tell you, I was shocked.”

 Cobb relates that in other field trials, he has seen as much as 20 to 40% improvement in fuel economy from the 9540 and 9560 compared to the Massey Ferguson 9005 Series.
 “In fact, we saw several cases of what we called the ‘20/20’—20% more capacity using 20% less fuel,” he says.
 And while the AGCO Power engine gets most of the credit for the fuel savings, continues Cobb, “the Trident processor, the efficient inline rotor drive and the variable-speed cooling fan all contribute to the economy and power gains.”